2015 DHB-Pokal

 The 2015 DHB-Pokal was the 39th edition of the tournament.
+SG Flensburg-Handewitt won the title, beating SC Magdeburg in the final.

 Format

 The six best placed teams from the 2013–14 Handball-Bundesliga received a bye into the second round.
 The first round was split into north and south parts.

 Round 1

 The first round was drawn on 3 July 2014.